A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Additional figures

 \section{Additional figures}

-Figure \ref{fig:binnum} shows the identification number of the spectra used throughout our work.
-Voronoi bins have been numbered according to their distance from the center of NGC~3311.

-Figure \ref{fig:Avmap} shows the map of the stellar extinction ($A_{V}$) obtained in our analysis.
-The map clearly shows that the central spectrum (Voronoi bin 0001) is the only one showing a significant extinction.
+Figure \ref{fig:Avmap} shows the 2D map of the stellar extinction ($A_{V}$) obtained in our analysis (top panel), and a zoom into the innermost $1.6\arcsec \times 1.6 \arcsec$, with the HST contours overplotted (bottom panel).
+This figure confirms that the extinction only plays a non-negligible role in the innermost region for at most three Voronoi bins.